Elements with Enid: Color

 “bird in hand,” mini box bag by Enid Collins for Collins of Texas, 1967

-The collection also provided many pieces of vintage advertising for the exhibition.
+The collection also provided the exhibition with pieces of vintage advertising.

-Display of bags by students and the Enid inspirations using neutral and achromatic color schemes.
+Display of bags using neutral and achromatic color schemes.

-“The Blossom of Love Between Birds” by Eliza Oberle (left) uses a soft pastel scheme to convey emotion, while Carter Wood’s “Floral Fly” puts a twist on Enid’s “flutterbye” while keeping with the same achromatic scheme.
+“The Blossom of Love Between Birds” by Eliza Oberle (left) interprets the colors and subject of a 1969 “love birds” Collins bag with pastels, while Carter Wood’s “Floral Fly” puts a twist on Enid’s “flutterbye” using a similar achromatic scheme.

 Glittery “Blossom Amid the Buds” by Grace Hye.